fdifrison/intergalacticGuidesForCoders/Database&DataStream/Apache_Kafka/Manual_ApacheKafka.md

 To delete an existing topic use the `--delete` option (not working on windows):

 * `kafka-topics.sh --bootstrap-server localhost:9092 --delete --topic [topic_name]`

+### topics configuration

+When *--describe* a topic we can se a **Configs** tag that usually by default is empty; with the command `kafka-configs` we get a list of `--add-config` options that can be specified to improve the features of our topics.
+A description of all teh configuration can be found at https://docs.confluent.io/platform/current/installation/configuration/topic-configs.html.

+The syntax to apply a configuration is the following:

+* `kafka-config --bootstrap-server localhost:[port] --entity-type [entity e.g. topics] --entity-name [e.g. topicName] --alter --add-config [configName]`

 ## kafka-console-producer.sh